MeetMe/Android-ImageViewPlus/README.md

 # ImageViewPlus
 ImageViewPlus is an extension of ImageView to enhance its functionality.
- - Top-aligned scale mode to enable a top-aligned image inside of an ImageViewPlus (`top_crop`)
+ - Top-aligned scale mode to enable a top-aligned image inside of an ImageViewPlus (`topCrop`)
  - Layer drawable defines the wrapper drawable to use for content.
 This is useful for adding a selector for states on the ImageView when the states have overlay on the content drawable
  - Default drawable (for when no drawable is set)